 The bastard sword was probably known and recognised as a long sword or a big sword by medieval people as the name Bastard sword had not been invented to describe this type of sword until after the medieval period had ended.

-A bastard sword could also have been described as a long sword, hand and a half sword or two-handed sword amongst other names that it probably had.
-Literally all these names refer to the same thing, which is a long sword with a long handle used with one or two hands.
+A bastard sword could also have been described as a long sword, hand & half sword, or two-handed sword amongst other names that it probably had.
+Literally, all these names refer to the same thing, which is a long sword with a long handle used with one or two hands.

 This also means that the bastard sword did not fit into the one-handed or two-handed sword category exactly because it could be used in either way, there were also variations of the bastard sword, some had longer handles than others and different adaptations were made on the hilt for example.

 “The name Bastard sword is just a modern way to classify this type of sword, medieval people did not use the term bastard sword and all different types of swords were just known to them as “swords”.

 A bastard sword had a long hilt; the hilt refers to the handle part of a sword including the crossguard, grip, and pommel.

 The crossguard is the straight piece of metal just before the start of the blade, the grip is the part of the handle that you hold onto and the pommel is the part right at the bottom of the handle which is usually a rounded shape.